xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				A button that opens a small window for adjusting colour and opacity.
+				A button that opens a small window for adjusting color and opacity.
-				When clicking on the colour box, a drop-down menu with a variety of colours appears.
+				When clicking on the color box, a drop-down menu with a variety of colors appears.
 The opacity is controlled with a slider.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				Adjust the appearance (colour and opacity) of the selected place in the window that appears when clicking the button.
+				Adjust the appearance (color and opacity) of the selected place in the window that appears when clicking the button.
 The changes are immediately reflected on the map.
-The selected color also determines the representation of points in time series charts.
+The selected color also determines the representation of points in <a href="#time-series" rel="noopener noreferrer"
+					>time series chart</a
+				>.
 			</td>
 		</tr>
 		<tr>